 Manufacturers of Backhoes

-The United States and Europe both have many companies that manufacture backhoe loaders.
-The following looks at popular makes and models of backhoe loaders.
+The United States and Europe have many companies that manufacture backhoe loaders.
+The following list looks at popular makes and models of backhoes.

-Caterpillar manufactures both backhoes and specialized attachments to replace both the hoe and the loader.
-Soil excavation buckets, coral buckets, ditch cleaning buckets and rock buckets can all be attached to the backhoe.
-CAT also manufactures rakes, snowplows, angle blades, asphalt cutters and material handlers that can replace the traditional backhoe loader.
+CAT attachments for the backhoe include soil excavation buckets, coral buckets, ditch cleaning buckets, and rock buckets can all be attached to the excavator side of the machine.
+On the loader side, CAT manufactures rakes, snowplows, angle blades, asphalt cutters, and material handlers.

 Potential Hazards for Backhoe Operation

-Like with the operation of any piece of heavy equipment, operating a backhoe can present a series of hazards and dangers.
-It is always important to only operate equipment after receiving proper training and to never use a backhoe – or any other kind of equipment – if it is not safe to do so.
+Like with the operation of any piece of heavy equipment, operating a machine of this size and capabilities can present a series of hazards and dangers.
+It is always important to only operate the equipment after receiving proper training and to never use a backhoe – or any other kind of equipment – if it is not safe to do so.